 Corrosion Prevention for Metals

-There are numerous ways to slow or prevent corrosion
+There are numerous ways to slow or prevent it

 In virtually all situations, metal corrosion can be managed, slowed, or even stopped by using the proper techniques.
 Corrosion prevention can take a number of forms depending on the circumstances of the metal being corroded.
 Corrosion prevention techniques can be generally classified into 6 groups: